Eklakhi Mausoleum

-Eklakhi Mausoleum is a mausoleum located at Pandua in Malda district, West Bengal, India.
+Eklakhi Mausoleum (একলাখী সমাধিসৌধ)is a mausoleum located at Pandua in Malda district, West Bengal, India.
 It was built around 1425.
 It houses three tombs, possibly belonging to Sultan Jalaluddin Muhammad Shah, his wife, and son Shamsuddin Ahmad Shah, but the identification is disputed.
 The structure represents a village hut with a sloping roof and serves as a prototype for the various other buildings constructed during the Bengal Sultanate.

 History

 The mausoleum was built in the early 15th century (c.
 1425).
 It houses three tombs.
 One tomb is believed to be that of Sultan Jalaluddin Muhammad Shah, the other two of his wife and son Shamsuddin Ahmad Shah.
 The orientation and the identification of these tombs is disputed.
 Jalaluddin was a son of Raja Ganesha and had later converted to Islam.
 He was one of the first native Muslim king of Bengal.
 Although during his reign Sonargaon was the de jure capital of the sultanate, Jalauddin Muhammad Shah frequently ruled from Pandua and eventually believed to have died there, making him the last Sultan of Bengal to rule from Pandua.

 According to tradition, the construction of the mausoleum cost one lakh rupees.
 (Note: 100 thousand is called one lakh in Indian numbering system.)
 The mausoleum received its name "Eklakhi" (lit. 'of One Lakh') from this amount.
 The mausoleum is an ASI listed monument.